18F/identity-idp/README.md

 ### Running Tests

 Make sure you have [PhantomJS](http://phantomjs.org) installed prior to running tests.
-Install with the following:

-    $ brew install phantomjs
+On OS X, PhantomJS can be installed with Homebrew via: `brew install phantomjs`.
+For other platforms, refer to the [PhantomJS download page](http://phantomjs.org/download.html).

 To run all the tests: